vyapp/vy/BOOK.md

 ### Insert a blank line down

-As the Key-Command to insert a blank line up, this one works in NORMAL mode.
+As the keycommand to insert a blank line up, this one works in NORMAL mode.
-Put the cursor over a line then press.
+Put the cursor over a line then press:

     <Key-m>